 Having a child with special needs can be challenging.
 That is why you want the best for them.
-What do you think of these 12 LEDs & 7 color-changing modes night light and built-in mini music player for the living room and bedroom?
+What do you think of these 10 LED Nebula Cloud and 10 color-changing modes night light plus an ocean wave with moving speed that you can adjust.

 Autistic children are susceptible to mood changes due to lighting.
 The worst is, humming, flickering, and harshly colored lights can be confusing or hurtful to them.
 This is where lights with mellow colors can help.
 Providing lighting that is controllable and monitored in the child’s room can help them relax.

-Totobay’s Remote Control Ocean Wave is a glowing projector.
+Eicaus 2-in-1 Night Light Projector is a glowing device.
 The oceanside design makes them feel like they are on the ocean, sitting and enjoying the waves and taking the temper right out of their heads.
-It has a remote control that can be used to control the duration of the lights to your preference.
-It is also adjustable to any angle you choose to give the perfect ambiance.
+Use the remote control and auto-off timer to change the moods change the modes choosing either ocean wave, starry projection mode, or both.

 16) Super Soft 5 Lbs Calming Weighted Blanket for Kids